soominmyung/SAPb1-SQL-queries/README.md

 - SAP Business One database schema (OITM, OITW, OWOR, OPCH, OINV, ITT1, etc.)
 - User Defined Tables (UDT) & Fields (UDF)
 - Query Manager and Formatted Search integration
-- Used as part of automation pipelines (MSSQL Agent) and BI dashboards (Tableau)
+- Used as part of automation pipelines (MSSQL Agent) and BI dashboards (Tableau) - not all examples are published here due to company-specific sensitivity

 <br>